JuliaLang/www.julialang.org/downloads/index.md

 ~~~
 Most Linux users should use the glibc binaries unless you know that your system uses musl as its libc.

+## Juliaup - Julia version manager

+You can also install Julia with [Juliaup](https://github.com/JuliaLang/juliaup) - a Rust-based cross-platform Julia installer that makes working with multiple julia versions easy and fun!

 ## Older Releases

 Older releases of Julia for all platforms are available on the [Older releases page](/downloads/oldreleases/).
 Only the LTS and Stable releases are maintained.